ngimb64/Reactive-File-Transfer/README.md

 >                    Finally, the main thread polls the network socket in a non-blocking manner; getting data from the send queue and sending it, and reading data from the socket and putting it in the read queue.

 -- crypto_handlers.py --
-> aesccm_decrypt &nbsp;-&nbsp; Decrypts the symmetrical fernet key used for encrypting and decrypting transfer data.
+> authenticated_decrypt &nbsp;-&nbsp; Decrypts the symmetrical AESGCM key used for encrypting and decrypting transfer data.

-> aesccm_encrypt &nbsp;-&nbsp; Encrypts the symmetrical fernet key used for encrypting and decrypting transfer data.
+> authenticated_encrypt &nbsp;-&nbsp; Encrypts the symmetrical AESGCM used for encrypting and decrypting transfer data.

-> fernet_decrypt &nbsp;-&nbsp; Utilizes the passed in fernet key to decrypt the passed in data in a error handled manner.
+> symm_decrypt &nbsp;-&nbsp; Verifies the HMAC signature with associated data and decrypts encrypted data to plain text.

-> fernet_encrypt &nbsp;-&nbsp; Utilizes the passed in fernet key to encrypt the passed in data in a error handled manner.
+> symm_encrypt &nbsp;-&nbsp; Encrypts the plain text data to be sent with AESGCM and creates HMAC verification signature.

 -- network_handlers.py --
 > client_init &nbsp;-&nbsp; Function is called after test socket connection attempt is successful indicating a server is already established on the other end.